cb-42/Dickson_16S_SOP/README.md

 through 5 will familiarize you with the R design philosophy and syntax you’ll see during the hands-on presentation.

-## V. Knit the Tutorial (optional: \< 5 minutes)
+## V. Knit the Tutorial (optional: &lt; 5 minutes)

-Finally, the .Rmd filed included with these materials can be assembled into an HTML report by cliking the Knit button inside RStudio.
+Finally, the .Rmd filed included with these materials can be assembled into an HTML report by clicking the Knit button inside RStudio.

 ![Knit](images/knit.png)